swmannepalli/Azure-Data-Factory-CI-CD/Readme.md

 **Workshop Summary**

-In this workshop we work on integrating ADF Dev environment to Azure DevOps Git repository, understand branching terminology, create release pipelines and deploy dev changes to prod.
+In this workshop we work on implementing continuous integration and continuous deployment for Azure Data Factory using Azure DevOps.

+Azure Data Factory integrates with both Github and Azure DevOps Git for source control.
+For this lab, we're focussing on Azure DevOps Git.
+Main objective of source control is to have collaboration among developers, track changes and maintain history.